We find it easier to get our heads around GDPR if we split it into three parts:

 2 The data subject is placed firmly at the centre of GDPR, benefiting from new and enhanced rights.
 Companies are obliged to provide data subjects with additional information about personal data processing activity.
 The standard for consent is higher and there are special rules for processing children’s data.

 3 Standards of security required are more rigorous in respect of breach reporting and controls around outsourcing.
 Non-compliance is punishable by even greater penalties.
 Indeed, under GDPR, fines can be levied for up to twenty million euros or four per cent of annual global turnover, with additional powers for the Regulator such as audit rights.

-Part one – Managing data protection risk
+Part one – Managing data protection risk and Accountability